Sambath82/example/README.md

 I love ASB!

-Each Push, it need User name and Password for GitHub.
+To push to the GitHub, it needs User name and Password for GitHub.